For Me

-"For Me" is a song by American rapper Loe Shimmy, released on March 22, 2024 from his third studio album Zombieland 2 (2024).
-An official remix of the song with American singer Brent Faiyaz was released on November 7, 2024 as the fifth single from Shimmy's fourth studio album Nardy World, which was released a day later.
+"For Me" is a song by American rapper Loe Shimmy, released on March 22, 2024 from his third studio album, Zombieland 2 (2024).
+An official remix of the song with American singer Brent Faiyaz was released on November 7, 2024 as the fifth single from Shimmy's third mixtape, Nardy World, which was released a day later.
 It is his first entry on the Billboard Hot 100, debuting and peaking at number 78.

 Background

 The video-sharing app TikTok has contributed to the growing attention of the song, which soundtracked more than 163,000 clips on the platform in November 2024.
 The remix with Brent Faiyaz, which was used in over already been used in over 5,000 TikTok videos in that month, has helped the song gain wider recognition.
-The song amassed 6.3 million official U.S. streams (up 138%) and 1.1 million radio airplay audience impressions (up 2%) in the November 8-14 tracking week, according to Luminate.
+The song amassed 6.3 million official U.S. streams (up 138%) and 1.1 million radio airplay audience impressions (up 2%) in the November 8–14 tracking week, according to Luminate.